-Needs Addressed Support Economic Growth and Sustainability Funding CDBG-CV Funds: \$100,000 Description Due to emergent and/or pandemic events, many businesses have lost income due to government orders to close businesses to the public.
-The City of Owensboro will provide business grants to qualifying business owners.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities The City of Owensboro expects to assist forty (40) LMI or microenterprise businesses with this program.
-Location Description All majority of activities will take place in LMI tracts.
-Planned Activities Due to emergent and/or pandemic events, many businesses have lost income due to government orders to close businesses to the public.
-The City of Owensboro will provide business grants to qualifying business owners.
-10 Project Name CDBG Planning and Administration Target Area OLD GERMANTOWN DISTRICT NEIGHBORHOOD Mechanicsville Triplett Twist District Northwest NRSA Goals Supported CDBG Planning and Administration Needs Addressed Provide Other Non-Homeless Public Services Funding CDBG: \$103,711 Description The City of Owensboro Community Development staff administers the entitlement funds and is allowed to use up to 20% of yearly allocated funds for administration.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities
+T Description In this type of activity, governments may provide funds to non-profit organizations, which are dedicated to providing housing to impoverished or low-income families, including building housing projects similar to public housing projects, providing housing to the homeless, developing affordable housing communities, among others.
+Of prior year funds 2019 and 2020 funding will be utilized.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities The project will provide grants to the Owensboro Area Affordable Housing Solutions CHDO to build approximately two homes to be sold to low-to moderate-income qualifying families in the next year.
+Location Description Priority of these projects will be given to Northwest NRSA, but will not rule out other LMI qualifying census tracts of Owensboro.
+Planned Activities The project will provide grants to the Owensboro Area Affordable Housing Solutions CHDO to build approximately two homes to be sold to low-to moderate-income qualifying families in the next year.
+7 Project Name CDBG Planning and Administration Target Area OLD GERMANTOWN DISTRICT NEIGHBORHOOD Mechanicsville Triplett Twist District City of Owensboro Opportunity Map Northwest NRSA Goals Supported CDBG Planning and Administration Needs Addressed Provide Other Non-Homeless Public Services Funding CDBG: \$1,072,951 Description The City of Owensboro Community Development staff administers the entitlement funds and is allowed to use up to 20% of yearly allocated funds for administration.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities These are the planning and administrative activities for the entitlement grants received.
+Location Description These are the planning and administrative activities for the entitlement grants received.